adrigrillo/metro-miner/metro_streamer/docs/model.md

 - **Is an answer to a tweet:** When the user answer another tweet and initiates a conversation.
 - **Is a retweet:** When the user retweet another user tweet.

+Due to the different changes in the restrictions limits that Twitter has been making, allowing more than 144 characters and not including links in the count, sometimes the tweet text is truncated.
+When this happens, the attribute `truncated` is `True` and an dictionary with the full tweet information is added to the status object.
+The full text of the text can be found inside the `extended_tweet` dictionary in the `full_text` attribute.

 Depending of the case, the interesting information can be found in different parts of the object received by the API.

 #### Original tweet